ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mongodb/mongodb_install.md

 gpgkey=https://www.mongodb.org/static/pgp/server-4.4.asc
 ```

-Next, install `mongodb-org` and it will pull in a few different packages for administering the `MongoDB` service.
+## Installing the Packages

-Install MongoDB
+As a sudo user, use `yum` to install `mongodb-org`.
+This will pull in a few different packages for administering the `MongoDB` service.

 ```bash
 [root@ ~]# yum install mongodb-org
 ...